Quantum Scalar Field Theory Based on the Extended Least Action Principle

-To apply the least observability principle, first we compute the observability from the dynamics of the classical field ensemble, according to Assumption 2, as $I_c = 2S_c/\hbar$.
+To apply the extended least action principle, first we compute the action from the dynamics of the classical field ensemble as defined in (\ref{extAction2}).
 Next we need to define the information metrics for the field fluctuations, $I_f$.
 For each new field configuration $\phi+\omega$ due to the field fluctuations, there is a new probability density $\rho[\phi+\omega, t_i]$.
-We need a proper metrics to measure the additional revelation of observability due to the field fluctuations on top of the observability from classical field dynamics.
+We need a proper metrics to measure the additional revelation of observable information due to the field fluctuations on top of the classical field dynamics.
 The proper measure of this distinction is the information distance between $\rho[\phi, t_i]$ and $\rho[\phi+\omega, t_i]$.
 A natural choice of such information measure is the relative entropy $D_{KL}(\rho[\phi, t_i] || \rho[\phi+\omega, t_i])$.
 Moreover, we need to consider the contributions for all possible $\omega$.
 Thus, we take the expectation value of $D_{KL}$ over $\omega$, denoted as $\langle\cdot\rangle_{\omega}$.
-The contribution of distinguishable information due to field fluctuations for hypersurce $\Sigma_{t_i}$ is $\langle D_{KL}(\rho[\phi, t_i] || \rho[\phi+\omega, t_i])\rangle_{\omega}$.
+Then, the contribution of distinguishable information due to field fluctuations for hypersurce $\Sigma_{t_i}$ is $\langle D_{KL}(\rho[\phi, t_i] || \rho[\phi+\omega, t_i])\rangle_{\omega}$.
 Finally, we sum up the contributions from all hypersurfaces, lead to the definition of information metrics